Ferdinand de Saussure

 One of his translators, Roy Harris, summarized Saussure's contribution to linguistics and the study of "the whole range of human sciences.
 It is particularly marked in linguistics, philosophy, psychoanalysis, psychology, sociology and anthropology."
 Although they have undergone extension and critique over time, the dimensions of organization introduced by Saussure continue to inform contemporary approaches to the phenomenon of language.
-As Leonard Bloomfield stated after reviewing the Cours: "he has given us the theoretical basis for a science of human speech".
+As Leonard Bloomfield stated after reviewing Saussure's work: "he has given us the theoretical basis for a science of human speech".

 Biography

 Saussure was born in Geneva in 1857.
 His father, Henri Louis Frédéric de Saussure, was a mineralogist, entomologist, and taxonomist.
-Saussure showed signs of considerable talent and intellectual ability as early as the age of fourteen.
-In the autumn of 1870, he began attending the Institution Martine (previously the Institution Lecoultre until 1969), in Geneva.
+He showed signs of considerable talent and intellectual ability as early as the age of fourteen.
+In the autumn of 1870, he began attending the private school called the Institution Martine (previously the Institution Lecoultre until 1969) in Geneva.
 There he lived with the family of a classmate, Elie David.
-Graduating at the top of class, Saussure expected to continue his studies at the Gymnase de Genève, but his father decided he was not mature enough at fourteen and a half, and sent him to the Collège de Genève instead.
-Saussure was not pleased, as he complained: "I entered the Collège de Genève, to waste a year there as completely as a year can be wasted."
+After graduating at the top of class, Saussure expected to continue his studies at the Gymnase de Genève, but his father decided he was not mature enough at fourteen and a half, and sent him to the Collège de Genève instead.
+The college also housed the Gymnase de Genève and some of its teachers also taught at the Collège.
+Saussure, however, was not pleased, as he complained: "I entered the Collège de Genève, to waste a year there as completely as a year can be wasted."

-After a year of studying Latin, Ancient Greek and Sanskrit and taking a variety of courses at the University of Geneva, he commenced graduate work at the University of Leipzig in 1876.
+He spent the year studying Latin, Ancient Greek and Sanskrit, and attended a variety of courses at the University of Geneva.
+He also purposely avoided taking the course in general linguistics due to its bad reputation, arranging instead to study foundational works in comparative-historical linguistics with Louis Morel, a Privatdozent.
+He began graduate work at the University of Leipzig and arrived at the university in October 1876.

 Two years later, at 21, Saussure published a book entitled Mémoire sur le système primitif des voyelles dans les langues indo-européennes (Dissertation on the Primitive Vowel System in Indo-European Languages).
-After this he studied for a year at the University of Berlin under the Privatdozent Heinrich Zimmer, with whom he studied Celtic, and Hermann Oldenberg with whom he continued his studies of Sanskrit.
+After this, he studied for a year at the University of Berlin under the Privatdozent Heinrich Zimmer, with whom he studied Celtic and Hermann Oldenberg with whom he continued his studies of Sanskrit.
 He returned to Leipzig to defend his doctoral dissertation De l'emploi du génitif absolu en Sanscrit, and was awarded his doctorate in February 1880.
-Soon, he relocated to the University of Paris, where he lectured on Sanskrit, Gothic and Old High German and occasionally other subjects.
+Soon, he relocated to the University of Paris, where he lectured on Sanskrit, Gothic, Old High German, and occasionally other subjects.